 Country Music Hall of Fame – $5 per family per YEAR

 Local residents who receive TN food stamps can purchase a Family Membership for just $5 per year!
 That’s $95 off the regular price of $100!
+The memberships can be set up in-person by visiting the Membership Desk.
+This is part of their Community Counts program, and though it isn’t listed on their site, I just confirmed that as of March 2021, this membership is still available.

 To qualify, you must show a driver’s license or permit, library card, passport or utility bill.
 You must also prove that you live in one of the following nearby Tennessee counties: